 Image source: http://www.thebauhub.com/members/371-barbara-raider

-If you did not respond to first PPI treatment there is a high chance that you are an ultra-fast metabolizer, so your physician should consider switching to other medications that are less affected by the CYP2C19 (lansoprazole and rabeprazole) and/or substantially increasing the dose of PPI.
+- If you did not respond to Tecta well during treatment, then there is a good chance that you are a fast metabolizer.
+So your physician should consider switching to other PPIs that are less affected by CYP2C19 metabolism (i.e. lansoprazole and rabeprazole) and/or substantially increase the dose of Tecta you are taking.

-You also should know that CYP2C19 is also metabolizing other medications and you will respond differently.
+You should also know that CYP2C19 metabolism may affect other medications you are taking alongside Tecta.

-Ultra-fast CYP2C19 metabolizers treated with clopidogrel (aka Plavix) for heart disease, especially after stenting (i.e. a tube inserted into the body to open blood vessels in the heart), respond significantly better than average and have lower risk of heart attack or stroke.
-On the other hand, if you responded to PPIs very well because you are a poor CYP2C19 metabolizer, clopidogrel might be ineffective for you.
-Being an ultra-fast metabolizer does not always plays in your favor though…
+- Response to Heart Medications – CYP2C19 fast metabolizers taking clopidogrel (Plavix) for heart disease, especially after stenting (i.e. a tube inserted into the body to open blood vessels in the heart), respond significantly better than average and have a lower risk of heart attack or stroke.
+On the other hand, if you responded to Tecta very well because you are a CYP2C19 slow metabolizer, clopidogrel might be ineffective for you.

 Want to learn more?